sebastianhkx/IS216-WAD2-G6T3/README.md

 - Steps will be issued for the system to retrieve the username for sending notifications

 ### Purpose
-Register Page is to log the user into our sql database, so that he may login.
+Register Page is to log the user into our sql database, so that the user may login.
 The system will automatically request for the telegram handle so that it may be used to search for the chat_id which is crucial for the notification.

 ## Main page
-- Welcomes the user into
+- Welcomes the user into main page of the interface.
-- Agenda Overview (List view of tasks for the day + time)
+- The current time and weather is shown as a card there.
+- Allow the user to retrieve all the schedule task for the day through telegram through the click of a button
-- Calendar View for the day
+- Calendar View for the month is the default view
-- When clicking on 'Outdoor' related task, will show popup of weather and location and maybe estimated time from current location?
-- Implement Toast notification
-- Clicking on certain time on the calendar will lead to schedule form with time & date info prefilled
-- Ability to edit certain task by clicking on timeline.
-It will open a schedule form with prefilled areas.
+- The calender view can be switch to weeks View and Day view for more
+- A Nav bar at the side to navigate to the other tabs.
+- The event on the calender can be click on to bring up more information of the event through a pop-up
+- From the pop-up you can edit or delete the task.

-### Features Needed:
+### Purpose
+Main Page serve as the main interface of the application.
+The main page will also serve as the trigger to sent the notification every hour to the phone as long as the notification is on.
+The main page is meant to show all the scheduled items so that one can reference it.
+The main page also allows for navigation away to other pages.

-## Schedule Page/Modal
+## New/Edit Schedule
+- Here the User can modify their schedule items
+- The user can add new schedule items: EVENT, TASK and UNAVAILABLE

-### Features Needed:
+### Purpose
-- Three Categories (Event + Task/Reminder + Unavailable)
-- Data Needed for Event:
-	- Time, Date, Location, 'Importance Tag', Description, "Completed?"
-Tag (to signal if task complete, won't be on form)
-- Data Needed for Task/Reminder & Unavailable
-	- Time, Date, Description, 'Repeatable?
-(Weekly/Daily/Weekends/Weekdays)'
-- Ability to show locations on GMaps and Weather
-- Maybe provide reviews to certain areas like restaurants/malls and average timetaken from current location to reach there?
+Serve as the gateway between the server and the homepage.
+EVENT cannot overlapped with another EVENT, but can be overlapped with TASK And UNAVAILABLE.
+TASK can overlapped with EVENT, UNAVAILABLE AND TASK.
+UNAVAILBLE can overlapped with EVENT, UNAVAILABLE AND TASK, it is to serve as a visual guide for the user.

 ## Work Management
-### Features Needed:
-- Pomodoro Timers (Take overall time taken for task, divide evenly, with 5 minutes break in between.
-So if task is 2 hours, It will be 120 minutes/20 minutes = 6)
-- When2Meet (Ability to sync the breaktimes of 2 people and more and display common break times)
-- Notification (Telegram?) + Toast Notification (OneSignal?)

-## Sign-In Page
+???????????????????

-### Features Needed:
+### Purpose
-- I think SSO and/ internal.
-For SSO, no pass needed, for internal, record password
-- Data Needed:
-	- UserID, Username, UserPass (if Internal), ifSSO check
+???????????????????????????

-## Sign-on page
+## Goal Management
+???????????????????

-### Features Needed:
+### Purpose
-- just sign on fields (user + pass) and/ Google SSO
+???????????????????????????